Ali-Aljufairi/Embdeded/lectures_notes/FreeRTOS_1.md

 <h2 align ="center">Real Time Operating System RTOS</h2>

  > A real-time operating system (RTOS) is an operating system (OS) intended to serve real-time applications that process data as it comes in, typically without buffer delays.

+ > In freeRtos the port the kernel is the part that is specific to the microcontroller and the rest of the kernel is the same for all microcontrollers